Graduate Certificate Program in HIV & STIs

 Capstone Project Guidelines/Mentor Instructions (PDF, 82KB)

 There are two application periods per year.
-The next application deadline is Friday, October 19, 2012.
+The next application deadline is Friday, November 1, 2013.
 There will be another application period in Winter with a deadline of Friday February 8, 2014.

 - Application Form (DOC, 51KB)